How to Care for Your Camping Hammock

 Congratulations!
 You’ve just purchased your first hammock.
 To keep your new investment performing for years, you’ll want to learn the best hammock care recommendations.
 After all, your hammock is going to get dirty — and that’s part of the fun!

-Below are a few hammock tips to help you ensure your hammock will look its best and function exactly as planned for the long haul.
+Below are a few hammock tips covering how to wash a hammock and ensure yours will look its best and function exactly as planned for the long haul.
 (Spoiler alert: Washing your hammock is a pretty easy task and only has to be done occasionally unless you’re camping every weekend!)

 Always Read Manufacturer Instructions

 Before assuming you know how to make your hammock spotless, take a few minutes and read the manufacturer’s information.
 Spending just a little time getting to know the best way to return your hammocking equipment to like-new condition will ensure you don’t void any warranties or ruin the fabric.